-Generally speaking, within the framework of its obvious proselyte policy, the Catholic Church did not act directly among the Romanians.
-Rome used for that special purpose the Kingdom of Hungary, as a state with an "apostolic mission".
-But frequently, especially during the 14th century, the kings of Hungary exceeded the task given to them by the Papacy.
-Charles Robert of Anjou (1308 - 1342) started a vast proselyte action, which only reached its climax during the reign of his son, Louis I (or Louis the Great), between 1342 and 1382.
+Generally speaking, within the framework of its obvious proselytizing policy, the Catholic Church did not act directly among the Romanians.
+Rome used for that special purpose the Kingdom of Hungary, as a state with an "apostolic mission."
+But frequently, especially during the fourteenth century, the kings of Hungary exceeded the task given to them by the Papacy.
+Charles Robert of Anjou (1308-1342) started a vast proselytizing action which reached its highest point only during the reign of his son, Louis I (or Louis the Great) between 1342 and 1382.
 Some examples will be self-evident.
-As far back as 1345, Pope Clement VI wrote to Louis I about some Romanians from Transylvania, Wallachia and Sirmium (today the region Sriem, in Serbia), who, abandoning "the seed of the schism", had accepted the Catholic faith .
-The Pope said in addition that, having in view "the salvation of the Romanians" and "the spreading of the Catholic faith", he had written a number of letters to King Louis himself, to Queen-Mother Elizabeth, to the bishop of Oradea, and to some Romanian high nobles, among whom Prince Nicolae Alexandru, the son of the great voivode Basarab (around 1310 + 1352), and the heir of the Wallachian throne.
-The letters addressed to the Romanian leaders had to be delivered by two "Franciscan brothers", but the king of Hungary had intercepted those epistles.
-The Pope asked then Louis to let the letters to continue their way to the place of destination.
-In the Pope's record, the Romanians are called Olachi Romani; that was their double name, the first bestowed upon them by foreigners, and the second given by themselves; both names prove their Roman origin.
-The content of this historical source is very important: the Hungarian political and ecclesiastical authorities, cooperating (perhaps) with the religious orders, had contributed to the conversion of numerous Romanians, within and outside the Kingdom; when the Holy See tried to be in a direct contact with these Romanians, the King of Hungary interfered and stopped this direct relation.
+As far back as 1345, Pope Clement VI wrote to Louis I about some Romanians from Transylvania, Wallachia, and Sirmium (today the region of Srjem in Serbia), who, abandoning "the seed of the schism," accepted the Catholic faith.9 The Pope said in addition that. having in view "the salvation of the Romanians" and "the spreading of the Catholic faith," he had written a number of letters to King Louis himself, to the Queen-Mother Elizabeth, to the Bishop of Oradea, and to some Romanian high nobles, including Prince Nicolae Alexandru, the son of the great voivode Basarab (around 1310-1352), and the heir of the Wallachian throne.
+The letters addressed to the Romanian leaders had to be delivered by two "Franciscan brothers," but the King of Hungary had taken and stopped those epistles.
+The Pope then asked Louis to let the letters continue on their way, namely to arrive at their final destination.
+In the Pope's record, the Romanians are called Olachi Romani - that is their double name, the first given by the foreigners and the second given by themselves; both names prove their Roman origin.
+The content of this historical source is very important: the Hungarian political and ecclesiastical authorities, cooperating (perhaps) with the religious orders, had contributed to the conversion of numerous Romanians within and outside the Kingdom; when the Holy See tried to be in direct contact with these Romanians, the King of Hungary interfered and stopped this direct relationship.

-Two records from 1351, issued at Avignon, certify that Louis I had obtained from the Pope the right to found churches for the great number of "Schismatics, Philistei, Cumans, Tartars, pagans and unbelievers", situated within and around Hungary; these people were to be baptized in the Catholic way and to be exempt (for a period of time) from paying the tithe 10.
-Many sources document that the Pope granted the King of Hungary the tithe collected from the whole kingdom, or from some provinces only, including Romanian provinces.
+Two records from 1351, issued at Avignon, certify that Louis I had obtained from the Pope the right to found churches for the great number of "Schismatics, Philistei, Cumans, Tartars, pagans, and unbelievers," situated within and around Hungary; these people were to be baptized in the Catholic way and to be spared (for a period of time) from paying the tithe.10 Many sources document that the Pope granted the King of Hungary the tithe collected from the whole kingdom, or from some provinces only, including Romanian provinces.
+But the sovereign had a lot of problems in collecting this rent.11 Here is a visible contradiction between the claim of King Louis to collect as much tithe as possible and the temporary exemption of the new converts from this payment.
+The exemption was established by papal decisions in order to attract or allure the new-comers, but the King wanted a maximum benefit.